PasinduBhagya/Replication-Monitoring-Tool/README.md

 Project Name  | Name of the Project.
 Local Server Path  | Absoulte path to the directory on the local server.
-BCP Server Path  | Absoulte path to the directory on the BCP server. serversID | The ID of the Servers pair which will be added using `bcpsyn --add-new-server`.
+BCP Server Path  | Absoulte path to the directory on the BCP server. serversID | The ID of the Servers pair which will be added using `repmon --add-new-server`.
 Alias  | The name that will be visible on the Grafana Dashboard.

 Each rule includes a ServerID containing data from both the Local and BCP servers.
-You can view server information by using the command bcpsyn `--list-servers`.
+You can view server information by using the command repmon `--list-servers`.

 Column Name  | Description